peaclab/PACT/README.md

 * Wrapper = SPICESolver_steady.py

-Steady-state grid temperature files are saved in ~/src folder as RC_steady.cir.csv
+Steady-state grid temperature files are saved in ~/src folder as RC_steady.cir.csv.
+The steady-state block level temperatures will be printed in the terminal.

 ### SPICE_transient (.TRAN):